 Las Positas offers a full lower division curriculum in Chemistry.
 Labs are conducted in a modern facility with excellent fume hoods, safe facilities, and modern instrumentation.
-There are a maximum in 24 students in lab sections, which are taught by the same instructor as in the lecture.
+There are a maximum of about 24 students in lab sections, which are taught by the same instructor as in the lecture.

-Chemistry 1A is offered in Fall (Four sections), Spring (2 sections) and one Summer section
+Chemistry 1A is offered in Fall (six sections), Spring (three sections) and Summer (two sections)

-Chemistry 1B is offered once in the Summer, once in Fall and three times in the Spring.
+Chemistry 1B is offered in Fall (two sections), Spring (once in the Summer, twice in Fall and three times in the Spring.

-Chemistry 12A is offered Fall only with Chemistry 12B offered Spring only, we hope to offer a second series starting Fall 2013.
+Organic Chemistry 12A is offered Fall only (three sections) with Chemistry 12B offered Spring only (also three sections).

-Chemistry 31 is offered with multiple sections in Fall, Spring, and Summer.
+Chemistry 31 is offered with 3-5 sections each term in Fall, Spring, and Summer.

 Chemistry 1A and 1B cover the traditional one-year general chemistry course, also known as freshman chemistry.
 These are rigorous courses taught at the same level as such courses are taught in the UC and CSU systems.
 Chemistry 1A has prerequisites.
 See Faqs and Courses.
 Lap top computers with digital data-logging is being used in these courses.